-Passport Book and Card: You may receive three separate mailings; one with your citizenship documents, one with your newly-issued passport book, and one with your newly-issued passport card.
+I applied for both a passport book and passport card: You may receive three separate mailings; one with your citizenship documents, one with your newly-issued passport book, and one with your newly-issued passport card.
 Please contact NPIC if you do not receive the second or third mailing within 10 business days of the previous mailing.

 You are about to leave travel.state.gov for an external website that is not maintained by the U.S. Department of State.

 Links to external websites are provided as a convenience and should not be construed as an endorsement by the U.S. Department of State of the views or products contained therein.
 If you wish to remain on travel.state.gov, click the "cancel" message.